All Saints' Cathedral (Milwaukee): Nicholson House (1903-Present)

-The architectural firm of Kirchhoff & Rose designed the new manse to be built on the now-vacant site.
+The architectural firm of Kirchhoff & Rose designed the manse built on the vacant site.
 Lead architect Charles Kirchhoff, Jr., had achieved prominence as the Uihlein family's architect of choice.
 His portfolio included taverns, banks, theaters, and fashionable homes.
-With his partner, Thomas Leslie Rose, Kirchhoff designed a Jacobean-style mansion with 22 rooms for Nicholson, which became the bishop's home in 1903.
-With the completion of Nicholson House, the cathedral complex took on the U-shaped configuration that it retains in the twenty-first century.
+With his partner, Thomas Leslie Rose, Kirchhoff designed a Jacobean-style mansion with 22 rooms, which became Nicholson's house in 1903.
+With its completion, the cathedral complex took on the U-shaped configuration that it retains in the twenty-first century.

+Nicholson House served as the residence of the Bishop for three episcopates until 1950.
+From 1950 to 2024, it functioned as the diocesan offices of the Episcopal Diocese of Milwaukee.
+Following the reunification of the Diocese of Wisconsin, diocesan offices and personnel were dispersed throughout the state, with some staff relocating to the Guild Hall.
+The building has also housed offices for The Gathering, a Milwaukee-based nonprofit organization that provides meals, hospitality, and support services to individuals experiencing homelessness and poverty.

-Architectural Significance
+Architectural significance

 The cathedral complex was designated a Milwaukee City Landmark in 1973 and added to the National Register of Historic Places in 1974.

 Formal assessments cite the cathedral proper as a fine example of E. Townsend Mix's work, along with a suite of other notable structures, including the Judge Jason Downer House (1874), the Immanuel Presbyterian Church (1875), and St Paul's Episcopal Church (1882), still standing nearby.
 Except for a 1908 modification that extended the north wall of the chancel by fourteen feet, the cathedral's exterior is substantially what it was in 1869.
-Mix's meticulous incorporation of centuries-old ecclesiastical forms into All Saints make it an excellent example of Gothic Revival architecture.
+Mix's meticulous incorporation of centuries-old ecclesiastical forms into All Saints' make it an excellent example of Gothic Revival architecture.
 As a historic district, All Saints' campus presents a "harmonious ensemble of three stylistically related buildings in a pleasantly landscaped setting," the integrity of whose design has been well preserved.